yugabyte/yugabyte-db/docs/content/stable/develop/multi-cloud/multicloud-setup.md

     status="yes"
     locations="azu.us-east-1.us-east-1a,azu.us-east-1.us-east-1a">}}

-Now, you should have a 6-node cluster with 2 nodes in each cloud provider as follows:
+You should have a 6-node cluster with 2 nodes in each cloud provider as follows:

 ![Multi-cloud Yugabyte](/images/develop/multicloud/multicloud-6nodes.png)